-Vision training was divided up by position with targeted drills for each position.
-This included Dynavision, Strobe Glasses, Pitch and Catch and Tachistoscope.
-Typically this training occurred during pre-season once-per-day during training camp.
-Vision training was considered part of conditioning and groups of players rotated through the vision training stations.
-We typically ran 3 main vision training stations during the football camp and subjects did the vision training daily as part of their pre-season conditioning (Figure 1).
+Vision training was divided by position, with targeted drills for each position.
+This included Dynavision, strobe glasses, pitch and catch, and tachistoscope.
+Typically, this training occurred once per day during preseason training camp.
+Vision training was considered part of conditioning, and groups of players rotated through the vision training stations.
+We typically ran three main vision training stations during the football camp, and subjects did the training daily as part of their preseason conditioning (Figure 1).

-Dynavision Methods.
+Dynavision Methods

-During football camp, typically 2.5 weeks immediately prior to the start of camp, players had ~40 minutes of structured vision training per day 6 or 7 days per week.
-The vision training typically consisted of 20 minutes of Dynavision.
-The Dynavision training programs performed on the light board were purpose built programs that were structured to be appropriate to the players' position.
-For example receivers and defensive backs would do training requiring the subjects to see and hit lights over their head.
-Linemen would have specific tasks but with less reaching over their heads as their positions do not require many overhead actions like catching high balls.
+During football camp, typically 2.5 weeks immediately prior to the start of camp, players had approximately 40 minutes of structured vision training per day, 6 or 7 days per week.
+The vision training typically included 20 minutes of Dynavision.
+The Dynavision training programs performed on the light board were purpose-built programs that were structured to be appropriate to the players' positions.
+For example, receivers and defensive backs would do training requiring the subjects to see and to hit lights over their head.
+Linemen would have specific tasks but with less reaching over their heads, as their positions do not require many overhead actions like catching high balls.

 All players were required to do dual task drills with their vision.
-This required tasks that had the subjects' call numbers, words or characters flashed on the Tachistoscope while hitting buttons.
-The instructions for these drills, were to use eye discipline and keep their eyes on the scope, while using peripheral vision to see the buttons and hit the buttons.
+This required tasks that had the subjects call numbers, words, or characters flashed on the tachistoscope while hitting buttons.
+The instructions for these drills were to use eye discipline and to keep their eyes on the scope while using peripheral vision to see the buttons and to hit the buttons.
 This, we believe, helps train functional peripheral vision.
-Peripheral vision reaction training was also done on the Dynavision where subjects had to react to flashing lights in their peripheral visual fields while focusing on the Tachistoscope or another light.
+Peripheral vision reaction training was also done with the Dynavision, where subjects had to react to flashing lights in their peripheral visual fields while focusing on the tachistoscope or another light.

-Tachistoscope.
+Tachistoscope

-Typically several players could work on the projected Tachistoscope training simultaneously.
-Using football photos from the University of Cincinnati games a timed power point program was developed where flashed pictures (still photos) of the games were projected.
+Typically, several players could work on the projected tachistoscope simultaneously.
+Using football photos from the University of Cincinnati games, a timed power point program was developed where flashed pictures (still photos) of the games were projected.
 The subjects were to watch the timed power point and make note of one or two specific bits of information based on questions posed after the flash.
-The flashed pictures had numbers and or letters randomly distributed throughout the pictures and the players had to note the numbers/letters.
-Also additional questions were asked of the players such as player numbers from the photos, teams being played etc. This Tachistoscope training was made progressively more complicated during the training camp by making the flash time shorter and the information to be obtained more complicated.
-Subjects were tasked to do the Tachistoscope training for $\sim$ 7-10 minutes per session.
+The flashed pictures had numbers and/or letters randomly distributed throughout, and the players had to note the numbers/letters.
+Additional questions were asked of the players such as player numbers from the photos, teams being played, etc. This tachistoscope training was made progressively more complicated during the training camp by making the flash time shorter and the information to be obtained more complicated.
+Subjects were tasked to do the tachistoscope training for approximately 7-10 minutes per session.

-Pinhole glasses, strobe glasses and pitch and catch.
+Pinhole glasses, strobe glasses, and pitch and catch

-Groups of players, typically 2 to 6 players, were given balls, pinhole glasses and strobe glasses and advised to throw the ball(s) around.
+Groups of players, typically 2 to 6 players, were given balls, pinhole glasses, and strobe glasses and were advised to throw the ball(s) around.
 This was done for approximately 7-10 minutes per session.
 Subjects rotated strobes and pinhole glasses every minute or two.
-The pitch and catch tasks were progressed throughout camp by varying the speed of the flash with the strobes, narrowing the visual field of the pinhole glasses etc. Also pitch and catch routines were made progressively more complicated by having subjects turn away from their partner and having to turn and catch.
+The pitch-and-catch tasks were progressed throughout camp by varying the speed of the flash with the strobes, narrowing the visual field of the pinhole glasses, etc. Also, pitch-and-catch routines were made progressively more complicated by having subjects turn away from their partner and then perform a turn-and-catch.

-In Season Training - Maintenance Phase.
+In-Season Training - Maintenance Phase